yimuchen/yimuchen.github.io/_posts/2016-08-15-ItoCMSSW02EDMFirstLook.md

 ```
 where you could see what look to be like physical objects.

-To read this file with a main funtion, there are two key classes you will need to use. the [`fwlite::Event`](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_8_0_26_patch1/doc/html/d0/d3f/classfwlite_1_1Event.html) class and the  [`fwlite::Handle`](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_8_0_26_patch1/doc/html/d1/dd2/classfwlite_1_1Handle.html) class.
+To read this file with a main function, there are two key classes you will need to use. the [`fwlite::Event`](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_8_0_26_patch1/doc/html/d0/d3f/classfwlite_1_1Event.html) class and the  [`fwlite::Handle`](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_8_0_26_patch1/doc/html/d1/dd2/classfwlite_1_1Handle.html) class.
 The example version of how to use the classes could be given as:

 ```cpp
 #include "DataFormats/FWLite/interface/Handle.h"